What is the course packet? The beginning of it includes basic information

 Simply print an entire second copy, as well.

-You will be using, throughout part of the
+You will be using, throughout the course,

 The easy way is to simply print 2 complete copies,